-A condition is considered undiagnosed if there is an ongoing symptom with an unknown cause where you are recieving tests, treatment or ongoing investigations.
+A condition is considered undiagnosed if there is an ongoing symptom with an unknown cause where you are receiving tests, treatment or ongoing investigations.

 We are unable to cover undiagnosed conditions.
 If you do not provide full and accurate information before you take out the insurance or when circumstances change, your cover could be invalid, and any claim may be rejected.

-What to do if you’re having investigations or your health changes
+What to do if you’re having investigations, your health changes or you're unsure how to declare your condition

 You must tell us and consult your medical practitioner if you (or anyone insured on the policy) develop a new condition, have a change to an existing medical condition, or have medication changed or amended.